utsavkarkee/photosync/docs/docs/administration/backup-and-restore.md

 - **Postgres**

-  - The Immich database containing all the information to allow the system to function properly.
+  - The  Photosync  database containing all the information to allow the system to function properly.
     **Note:** This folder will only appear to users who have made the changes mentioned in [v1.102.0](https://github.com/wonderkidshihab/photo-backup/discussions/8930) (an optional, non-mandatory change) or who started with this version.
   - Stored in `DB_DATA_LOCATION`.